Hi, I hope all is well with you today,

 However it is still quite popular, and looking at the chart below there is a steady interest in it throughout the year.

-I would like to think many of them are reading the MLM reviews we blog about on this site.
+I would like to think some of them have read the MLM reviews we blog about on this site.
 Hopefully they have saved some people from ending up in a financial body bag.

 Still, you gotta give them points for trying.

-I have seen products sold as MLM appear in supermarkets long after the MLM company has gone to the wall.
+I have seen products sold as MLM appear in supermarkets, long after the MLM company has gone to the wall.
+Aloe Vera for instance.

 So, even though the product may be quality, there is no guarantee that selling it via MLM will be worth your while as some of our research has shown.